golemfactory/clay/scripts/task_api_tests/task-api-readme.md

 Task-API has been enabled on testnet since the 0.22.0 release.
 For this first release there is no GUI implementation yet, so this guide will use the CLI only.
+When you create a task with CLI it will not show up in GUI

 ## Short summary: